There is apparently a “home cost crisis,” and a new fintech company called Mesa is looking to solve that.

 Their other main product at launch is the “Mesa Homeowners Card,” which they refer to as the first premium credit card designed specifically for homeowners.

-We’ve seen other homeowner-centric credit cards in the past, but this one is apparently premium for one reason or another.
+We’ve seen other homeowner-centric credit cards in the past, but this one is apparently premium for several reasons.

 Like other cards before it, cardmembers can get rewarded when they use the card to make monthly mortgage payments.